iangreenleaf/blog_house/_drafts/air-conditioning.md

 Installation happened over the course of about three days.
 The first day involved a big crew of about five people, while the next two days were calmer with 2-3 people.
-Jeremy was the leader of the crew and was a delight to work with (I've seen him about once a year since, for other projects and a part recall).
+Jeremy was the leader of the crew and was a delight to work with (I've seen him about once a year since, for other projects and followups).
-The crew was did a great job of not making a mess and was good about consulting me before making important decisions.
+The crew did a great job of not making a mess and was good about consulting me before making important decisions.

 They wrapped up on July 20th, and then we proceeded to have an abnormally cool and cloudy summer and never needed to actually use air conditioning.
 What a grand christening!